jtonk/ha_wind_card/README.md

 The optional `size` parameter controls the width and height of the SVG in pixels.
 If omitted the default size is 200.
 The entity should have a `data` attribute with arrays named `direction`, `speed` and `gusts`.
 The card cycles through these values once per second.

-If you see `i.setConfig is not a function`, Home Assistant could not load the script.
-Ensure the resource URL above is present and refresh the browser.